umarhassan-mitodl/21m.011-fall-2024/content/pages/week-3-lecture-3-music-from-the-renaissance2.md

 ### Giovanni Gabrieli, “In ecclesiis” (motet)

 Performed in collaboration by the Arp Schnitger Ensemble, Oltremontano, and the Gesualdo Consort.
-Listen to 0:00–3:37 only: {{% resource_link "efeec06a-6e36-4ef7-82bb-b967ad069761" "\[Listen on YouTube\]" %}}
+Listen to 0:00–3:37 only: [\[Listen on YouTube\]](https://www.youtube.com/embed/u3U47JuKxnw?end=217)

 Recall the definition of a motet from week 2: